 As the temperature drops you turn on the heating – but you should try and maintain a constant temperature in your home.
 If the temperature reduces the ability of the air to hold moisture in the atmosphere (relative humidity) also reduces.
 Retaining an even gentle temperature in your home greatly reduces the potential for condensation.

-Peter Cox offer a full range of ventilation systems along with anti-condensation paint products.
+Visit our page for more FREE tips on how to prevent condensation.
+If these measures are not bringing you the results you need then Peter Cox offer a full range of ventilation systems along with anti-condensation paint products.
 For more information please contact us to book a survey appointment or call us on 0808 273 2138, and we will be more than happy to help.